openzipkin/brave/brave-impl/README.md

 threads.
 The ServerSpanThreadBinder allows you to bind the original span state to the new thread.
 See also next section: brave and multi threading.

+## FixedSampleRateTraceFilter ##

+When getting the ClientTracer you need to provide a TraceFilter.
+There is a TraceFilter implementation that comes with brave-impl which is FixedSampleRateTraceFilter.
+This TraceFilter is created with a fixed sample rate provided through its constructor.
+The sample rate can't be adapted at run time.
+Behaviour:

+*   sample rate <= 0 : Non of the requests will be traced.
+*   sample rate = 1 : All requests will be traced.
+*   sample rate > 1 : For example 3, every third request will be traced.

+If you want to use a TraceFilter implemenation which allows adapting sample rate at run time see brave-tracefilters project.

 ## brave and multi threading ##